9 Sunburn Remedies that Actually Work

-These sunburn remedies might be a little unorthodox, but consider giving them a try the next time your burnt skin twinges.
+These sunburn remedies might be a little unorthodox, but consider giving them a try the next time your sunburned skin aches.

 Soak in milk

-"Soaking in milk will have a drawing effect on a burn—it's due to the pH, fat, and cold temperatures," says Francesca Fusco, MD of Wexler Dermatology in New York City.
-If you don't have enough milk handy to fill up an entire basin, simply soak a washcloth in a bowl of cool milk, then gently lay the milky compresses on the burnt areas of your body.
+“Soaking in milk will have a drawing effect on a burn—it’s due to the pH, fat, and cold temperatures,” says Francesca Fusco, MD of Wexler Dermatology in New York City.
+If you don’t have enough milk handy to fill up an entire basin, simply soak a washcloth in a bowl of cool milk, then gently lay the milky compresses on the burned areas of your body.
 The milk will help create a protein film along your skin that reduces heat, pain, and sensitivity.
-Want to avoid getting sunburned in the first place?
-Avoid these common sunblock mistakes.

 Refrigerate a tub of Vaseline